Optimization Techniques for Unsupervised Complex Table Reasoning via Self-Training Framework: PERFORMANCE EVALUATION

 \subsection{Results Analysis.}

 Table \ref{unsuper on tat}, \ref{unsuper on feverous}, and \ref{unsuper on semeval} summarize the unsupervised and few-shot results on three benchmarks.
-In this section, we analyze the effectiveness of our unsupervised complex tabular reasoning framework (UCTR) compared to supervised baselines.
+In this section, we analyze the effectiveness of our self-training framework for unsupervised complex tabular reasoning (UCTR-ST) compared to supervised baselines.
 We first give illustrations of the supervised and unsupervised models we use.
 Representative supervised models are as follows:

 (1) TAGOP is a strong supervised model designed for TAT-QA.
 It first tags relevant table cells and text spans and then reasons over these elements using a set of predefined operators.
 Text-Span only and Table-Cell only are two weak supervised baselines that adopt the same architecture as TAGOP, but they focus on textual evidence or tabular evidence only.